RohitMoni/node-app-base/README.md

 ## Running the app

 Can be run with command: node app/main.js
-If you're using VSCode: Can just debug with the pre-made launch option
+If you're using VSCode: Can just debug with the pre-made launch option(s)

+By default the NODE_ENV is `development`, and `development.app.config` will be the config file loaded.
+You can change this environment variable before running the app to load a different configuration file based on it.

 ## Things to add: